We are taught from an early age that bears hibernate, but scientists now agree that bears do not fully hibernate through the winter.

 Where Do Brown Bears Hibernate?

-Brown bears usually make their winter dens at the base of large trees on north-facing slopes.
+Brown bears usually make winter dens at the base of large trees on north-facing slopes.
 North-facing slopes are insulated by snow that generally blows in from the southwest.

 Do Polar Bears Hibernate?